edlowther/automated-epidemiology/README.md

 - Research proposal ideation with [the AI Scientist-v2](https://github.com/SakanaAI/AI-Scientist-v2) by [SakanaAI](https://sakana.ai/)
 - Research code creation, execution and interpretation with [Data Analysis Crow](https://github.com/Future-House/data-analysis-crow) by [FutureHouse](https://www.futurehouse.org/)

-We also prompted three closed-source "deep research" tools to produce full papers based on the synthetic data.
+We also prompted three closed-source "deep research" tools to produce full papers based on the synthetic data, and tasked Google's [NotebookLM](https://notebooklm.google/) tool to convert our draft paper into a podcast.

 It provides examples of AI-generated epidemiological outputs, including: